collective/collective.developermanual/source/views/browserviews.rst

 -----------------------

-Often, the point of using helper views is that you can have reusable functionality which can be plugged-in as one-line code around the system.
+Often, the point of using helper views is that you can have reusable functionality which can be plugged in as one-line code around the system.
 Helper views also get around the following limitations:

-* TAL security
+* TAL security.

-* Limiting Python expression to one line
+* Limiting Python expression to one line.

-* Not being able to import Python modules
+* Not being able to import Python modules.

 ..
 Note::

-        Using ``RestrictedPython`` scripts (creating Python through the Zope Management Interface) and Zope 2 Extension modules is discouraged.
+        Using ``RestrictedPython`` scripts (creating Python through the :term:`ZMI`) and Zope 2 Extension modules is discouraged.
         The same functionality can be achieved with helper views, with less potential pitfalls.

 Reusing view template snippets or embedding another view
 =============================================================

-To use the same template code several times you can either
+To use the same template code several times you can either:

-* Create a separate ``BrowserView`` for it and then call this view (see `Accessing a view instance in code`_ below)
+* create a separate ``BrowserView`` for it and then call this view (see `Accessing a view instance in code`_ below);

-* Share a ``ViewPageTemplate`` instance between views and using it several times
+* share a ``ViewPageTemplate`` instance between views and using it several times.

 ..
 Note::

-    The Plone 2.x way of doing this with TAL template language macros is discouraged to provide reusable functionality in your add-on product.
+    The Plone 2.x way of doing this with TAL template language macros is discouraged as a way to provide reusable functionality in your add-on product.
     This is because macros are hardwired to the TAL template language, and referring to them outside templates is difficult.